pedypowgui/pedypowgui/README.md

 ## Hi there 👋

 My name is Guilherme Brito
-- I am studying System Analysis and Development at Fatec
+- I am studying System Analysis and Development at Fatec on the first semester
-- I live in Brasil🇧🇷
+- I live in Brasil brasil

 ## My e-mail📧
 guidobritosantosss@gmail.com